kartverket/skiperator/README.md

         # Non-HTTP requests (i.e. using the TCP protocol) need to use IP in
         # addition to hostname
       - host: smtp.mailgrid.com
+        # IP address.
+Only required for TCP requests.
+        # Note: Hostname must always be defined even if IP is set statically
         ip: "123.123.123.123"
-        # OBS: Hostname must always be defined even if IP is set statically
         # The ports to allow for the above hostname.
 When not specified HTTP and
         # HTTPS on port 80 and 443 respectively are put into the allowlist
         ports: